MaksRawski/CBT/README.md

 * 16 bit memory, 1st bit decides whether we are using ROM or RAM,
 * Variable instruction's length, SR (Step Reset) resets step counter once the instruction is done.
 No wasted cycles! (except NOP),
 * 15 bit program memory,
-* Program memory is stored on replaceable EEPROM which serves as cartridge in some sense,
+* Program memory is stored in esp32 which allows programs to be uploaded remotely,
 * 15 bit RAM,
 * 256B of stack
 * Stack pointer register,